solublestudio/catalog/docs/specimens/color.md

 - __`value: string`__ defines the color
 - `name: string` defines the color name
 - `span: number[1–6]` width of the specimen
+- `rows: array` An array of objects with two properties.
+If specified, a table will shown instead of the `name`

 ### Examples